-BMP No. 2 - Stormwater Pamphlets
+BMP No. 2 - Stormwater Outreach

-The City will produce and distribute pamphlets detailing the impacts of polluted stormwater run-off on water quality, hazards associated with illegal discharges and improper disposal of waste, and methods to minimize their impact on stormwater quality.
+The City will produce and distribute outreach materials detailing the impacts of polluted stormwater runoff on water quality, hazards associated with illegal discharges and improper disposal of waste, and methods to minimize their impact on stormwater quality.
 Reasonable effort shall be made to distribute the information to all constituents within the city.
-The location the pamphlets have been distributed to and the amount to each location shall be documented.
-Pamphlets will be handed out at preconstruction meetings.

-Measurable Goals - The measurable goals for implementation of this BMP are to research existing information and determine the content of the pamphlet to be distributed, produce the pamphlets and distribute them to the public, construction sites, etc.
+Measurable Goals - The measurable goals for implementation of this BMP are to research existing information and determine the content of the outreach materials to be distributed, produce the material and distribute it to the public, construction sites, etc.

-at Target Date Activity Public Education, Outreach and Involvement - BMP No. 2 Years 1-4 Begin researching content of Pamphlet.
-Research existing pamphlets provided by TCEQ, NCTCOG, or other cities to see if they can be adopted.
-Research budget requirements for printing and distribution of pamphlet.
-O Year 5 Produce and distribute pamphlet to public places
+nt Target Date Activity Public Education, Dutreach and Involvement - BMP No. 2 Years 1-4 Begin researching content of outreach material.
+Research existing materials provided by TCEQ, NCTCOG, or other cities to see if they can be adopted.
+Research budget requirements for printing and distribution of outreach materials.
+0 Year 5 Produce and distribute outreach materials to the public.